lostintangent/gitdoc/README.md

 - `GitDoc: Enabled` - Specifies whether to automatically create a commit each time you save a file.

 - `GitDoc: File Pattern` - Specifies a glob that indicates the exact files that should be automatically committed.
 This is useful if you'd like to only [auto-commiting specific files](#auto-commiting-specific-files), as opposed to an entire branch.

+- `GitDoc: Ignore Errors` - Specifies whether to commit changes to files, even if they have errors associated with them.
+Defaults to `false`.